xCatG/ClaudeDesktopCommander/FAQ.md

 ### Is it safe to give Claude access to my file system?

-Claude Desktop Commander includes several safety features:
+Claude Desktop Commander operates within certain safety boundaries:

-- By default, it only accesses directories you explicitly allow
-- You can block specific commands
+- While file restrictions are currently disabled, Claude typically only works with files in folders you specifically direct it to
 - Claude can only perform actions that your user account has permission to do
 - No data is sent to external servers beyond what you share in Claude conversations

-That said, you should always review the actions Claude proposes before allowing it to make system changes, especially when working with important files or system configurations.
+> **Note:** Command blocking features are still in development.
+You should always review the actions Claude proposes before allowing it to make system changes, especially when working with important files or system configurations.

 ### Can I control which directories Claude can access?